-The Big Sky on the Big Screen Act was passed by the 2005 legislature (HB 584).
-The 2007 Legislature revised the Act, which is in Section 15, Chapter 31, Part 9 of the MCA, to remove the \$1 million limitation on the amounts of tax credits received and made other changes.
-Under the Act if the production has been certified by the Department of Commerce, then credits against either corporate or individual income taxes are allowed for two types of expenditures.
-Taxpayers are allowed a credit equal to 14 percent of the first \$50,000 of compensation paid to each Montana resident employed on a state-certified production.
+The Big Sky on the Big Screen Act was passed by the 2005 Legislature (HB 584).
+The 2007 Legislature revised the Act, which is in Section 15, Chapter 31, Part 9 of the MCA, to remove the \$1 million limitation on the amounts of tax credits received and made other changes (HB 163).
+Under the Act, if the production has been certified by the Department of Commerce, then credits against either corporate or individual income taxes are allowed for two types of expenditures.
+Taxpayers are allowed a credit equal to 14% of the first \$50,000 of compensation paid to each Montana resident employed on a state-certified production.
 Employee compensation for which the credit is claimed may not be deducted from gross revenue in calculating taxable income.
+If the credit is more than the taxpayer's liability, the taxpayer must make a one-time election.
+The election is between whether the taxpayer will receive a refund of the credit balance over and above the tax liability, or will carry it over to use against future tax liabilities for up to four years.

-A taxpayer may also claim a credit against income or corporation license tax for 9 percent of purchases in Montana for the making of a film that has met the criteria to be certified by the Department of Commerce.
+A taxpayer may also claim a credit against income or corporation income tax for 9% of purchases in Montana for the making of a film that has met the criteria to be certified by the Department of Commerce.
 A taxpayer may not deduct any expenses for which a credit was claimed.
 The credit was to terminate on January 1, 2010, but the 2009 Legislature passed HB 163 which extends the termination date to January 1, 2015.
-Unused credits can be carried over for use on tax returns for the four succeeding tax years.
+If the taxpayer's tax liability is less than the credit, any unused credit balance is refunded to the taxpayer.